wanderview/node-netbios-name-service/README.md

   re-requested over TCP.
 Neither of these actions are currently implemented.
 * The service has only been lightly tested on networks with a few nodes.
 In particular, many of the name conflict corner cases have not been tested in a live environment and may contain hidden issues.
-Any help testing the service in larger networks is appreciated.
 * The API should be considered unstable as it may change in future versions.

-  Feedback welcome.
+Feedback, testing help, and pull requests welcome.

 ## Class: NetbiosNameService